foundry-rs/foundry/cli/README.md

     clean              removes the build artifacts and cache directories completions create             deploy a compiled contract
-    help               Prints this message or the help of the given subcommand(s) init               initializes a new forge repository
-    install            installs one or more dependencies as git submodules remappings         prints the automatically inferred remappings for this repository test               test your smart contracts
+    help               Prints this message or the help of the given subcommand(s) init               initializes a new forge sample repository install            installs one or more dependencies as git submodules remappings         prints the automatically inferred remappings for this repository test               test your smart contracts